Are Slip-and-Fall Cases Hard To Win?

 • Who are the potentially responsible parties?

-Theories of Liability in Slip-and-Fall Cases
+Theories Of Liability In Slip-and-Fall Cases

 To prove that a defendant is at fault for a slip-and-fall accident, a plaintiff and their legal team will likely have to prove one of the following theories.

-The Property Owner Actually Caused the Dangerous Condition
+The Property Owner Actually Caused The Dangerous Condition

-To recover under this theory, a plaintiff must prove the property owner’s actions caused the dangerous condition.
-For example, did the property owner leave an obstacle in a walking path, and was it reasonably foreseeable that someone will slip-and-fall because of it?
+Under this theory, a plaintiff must prove that the property ownerโ€™s actions caused the dangerous condition.
+For example, did the property owner leave an obstacle in a walking path, and was it reasonably foreseeable that someone would slip and fall because of it?

 The plaintiff must prove that a reasonable property owner would have identified and removed the hazardous condition.
-The plaintiff must also prove that the property owner also had ample time to remove or fix the danger before the accident happened.
+The plaintiff must also prove that the property owner had ample time to remove or fix the danger before the accident happened.

-The Property Owner’s Employee Acted Negligently
+The Property Ownerโ€™s Employee Acted Negligently

-The law allows injured plaintiffs to recover their losses from an employer if their employee’s negligence caused the accident.
-In slip-and-fall cases, an employer may be found liable for injuries caused by an employee’s failure to put up a warning sign, clean up a spill, etc. This is known as vicarious liability.
+The law allows injured plaintiffs to seek reimbursement for their losses from a business if its employeeโ€™s negligence caused the accident.
+In slip-and-fall cases, an employer may be found liable for injuries caused by an employeeโ€™s failure to put up a warning sign, clean up a spill, etc. This is known as vicarious liability.

-It is the defense’s job to undermine and disprove your injuries.
+It is the defenseโ€™s job to challenge the defendantโ€™s responsibility and disprove your injuries.
 If the opposing side cannot outright disprove your damages, they may argue that you were partially at fault for your injuries.

 Comparative Fault